Lyther/PerfectlyBalanced---Crisis/README.md

 # Perfectly Balanced - Crisis

+The development version of this mod would post on [GitHub](https://github.com/Lyther/PerfectlyBalanced---Crisis).
+If you want to play the latest version instead of the stable version, please follow the repo and use `git pull` to get the latest commit.

 (Not balanced at all!)

-The original game's crisis is really boring because of the stupid Paradox's laziness, resulting in the crisis multiplier becoming a bewildering bonus by adding zeros with eyes closed, and not yet over-power enough to balance the level of some powerful mods.
-Therefore, I have added more types of modifiers to the original crisis attribute bonus, so that crisis ships also gain such as range buff and hull recovery.
+The original game's crisis is boring because of the stupid Paradox's laziness, resulting in the crisis multiplier becoming a bewildering bonus by adding zeros with eyes closed, and not yet over-power enough to balance the level of some powerful mods.
+Therefore, I have added more types of modifiers to the original crisis attribute bonus, so that crisis ships also gain such as range buff and full recovery.

 Different types of natural disasters will receive different bonuses.

 * Prethoryn: Greatly enhances damage, hull and armor, and damage to hull/armor.
-* Sentinels: Greatly increases the rate of fire and provides an overall bonus to hull, armor, and shields.
+* Sentinels: This greatly increases the rate of fire and provides an overall bonus to hull, armor, and shields.
 * Extradimensionals: Greatly increases weapon range, hull & shields, and output to hull/shields.

 The crisis multiplier can be reset after the game starts by edict.

+## Combat power overflow correction

+Crisis balance MOD also carried out the combat power overflow correction, the ship and fleet combat power will have a higher ceiling (but the same may happen in the case of a large number of MOD combat power overflow), theoretically can support up to 500G fleet combat power ceiling.

 ## Needs to be updated/needs to be compatible